Jumpscale/g8cockpit/docs/usage/getting_started_with_blueprints.md

 This example will guide you through all the steps required to deploy a blueprint using the **Cockpit Portal**.
 The goal of this exercise will be to create a new virtual datacenter (VDC) on a G8 node.

-This will happen in 6 steps:
+This will happen in 7 steps:

 - Step 1: Create a new AYS repository
 - Step 2: Create a blueprint for deploying a virtual datacenter
+- Step 3: Load the blueprint in memory of the Cockpit Core module
-- Step 3: Execute the blueprint, which will create the required service instances
+- Step 4: Execute the blueprint, which will create the required service instances
-- Step 4: Make sure the service instances are created, and ready to install (step 6)
+- Step 5: Make sure the service instances are created, and ready to install (step 6)
-- Step 5: Simulate the installation of the service instances as created from the blueprint
+- Step 6: Simulate the installation of the service instances as created from the blueprint
-- Step 6: Install the service instances as created by executing the blueprint (step 3)
+- Step 7: Install the service instances as created by executing the blueprint (step 3)

 ### Step 1: Creation of the AYS repository